 Peristera shipwreck one of the best preserved

-“Large vessels as this [39 by 82 feet] were considered to be first built in Roman times.
-Peristera shipwreck, though, documents their presence already in the last quarter of the fifth century B.C.,” Pari Kalamara, director of Greece’s Ephorate of Underwater Antiquities, told the National Geographic recently.
+“Large vessels like this [39 by 82 feet] were considered to be first built in Roman times.
+Peristera shipwreck, though, documents their presence already in the last quarter of the fifth century BC”, Pari Kalamara, director of Greece’s Ephorate of Underwater Antiquities, told the National Geographic recently.

 The shipwreck is also one of the best preserved.
-“The amphorae cargo has maintained its consistency and remains in place, in layers, such as was loaded in the hold, indicating the vessel’s shape,” says Kalamara.
-“This is a significantly unique experience for the divers-visitors who visualize a classical-era vessel.”
+“The amphorae cargo has maintained its consistency and remains in place, in layers, as they were loaded in the hold, indicating the vessel’s shape,” says Kalamara.
+“This is a significantly unique experience for the divers, who can visualize a classical-era vessel.”

 Its investigation was carried out by archaeologists and the staff of the Ephorate of Marine Antiquities of the Ministry of Culture, who managed the opening of the shipwreck to the public.